List of designated terrorist groups: Canada

 Since 18 December 2001, section 83.05 of the Canadian Criminal Code allows the Governor in Council to maintain a list of entities that are engaged in terrorism, facilitating it, or acting on behalf of such an entity.

 A review is conducted every five years by the Minister of Public Safety to determine whether an entity should remain listed.
 Entities may apply for a judicial review by the Chief Justice of the Federal Court.
 Both ministerial and judicial reviews are published in the Canada Gazette.
 The list is also published on the website of Public Safety Canada.

 European Union

 The European Union has two lists of designated terrorist organisations that provide for different sanctions for the two groups.
 The first list is copied from the United Nations, and the second is an autonomous list.
 As of 13 January 2020, there are 21 organizations in the autonomous list.

 India

 Under the Unlawful Activities (Prevention) Act, the Ministry of Home Affairs maintains a list of banned organizations.

 Iran

-The state maintains a list of designated terror groups; it includes the US Armed Forces, CENTCOM.
+The state maintains a list of designated terror groups; it includes the US Armed Forces, CENTCOM, Iran International.